 What is Goals Against Average?

-Therefore, the goalie’s Goals Against Average (GAA) is 11.32
+This goalkeeper’s Goals Against Average (GAA) is 11.32

 - Wikipedia – Goals Against Average (GAA) and Goalkeeper (Lacrosse) – Wikipedia’s information on GAA and the Goalkeeper position in lacrosse.